 Just as in hypertension, hyperlipidemia may present with no symptoms, until blockage of arteries becomes severe.
 Fortunately, you may be able to reduce high lipid levels and, therefore, prevent or slow the progression of atherosclerosis.
 Lifestyle changes like exercising and eating a healthy diet can lower your lipid levels, and are often a first line treatment.
 There are also medications to treat this condition, when diet and exercise fail.

 Every 72 seconds, someone dies from smoking.
 An estimated 25.9 million men, 22.8 million women and 4.1 million teenagers ages 12 through 17 are smokers in the United States.
 Tobacco smoking is the most common cause of preventable disease and death.
 Approximately 75% of coronary heart disease cases are due to cigarette smoking.
 Eliminating smoking can greatly reduce the occurrence and risks of coronary heart disease and other cardiovascular disease.
 Quitting smoking will decrease an individual’s risk of developing chronic lung disease, stroke, as well as cancer of the lungs, larynx, esophagus, mouth and bladder.
 Tobacco smoke contains more than 40 chemicals that, besides being a carcinogenic to humans and animals, are air pollutants.
 Smoking is also a very expensive habit.
 On average smokers generally spend nearly .24 per week, or about ,600 per year.
 Individuals who quit smoking enjoy many health benefits.
 These benefits include decrease in frequency of respiratory problems, increase in age of life expectancy, reducing risk of cancer, heart attack and other cardiovascular disease.
 There are many resources available to help eliminate this toxic habit.
+There are plenty of companies out there that claim to have the best vape pod kits or the most effective nicorette patches, but overall they are effective methods for helping individuals leave the toxic habit they have probably had for years.

 Obesity is a growing epidemic in the United States that affects not only adults, but also the youth.
 In an attempt to promote healthy eating habits and reduce the population of overweight adolescents, schools have been offering nutritious lunches as well as emphasizing the importance of physical activity.
 The terms obesity and overweight have different implications.
 Obesity is defined as having an excess of total body fat.
 On the other hand, being overweight means weighing too much which could result from muscle, bone, fat and/or body water.
 Both terms essentially mean the person is above his or her normal body weight range.
 Body mass index or BMI, which assesses height and weight, is used to determine whether or not a person is overweight.
 A person is considered overweight if his or her BMI is between 25 and 29.9 while an individual with a BMI over 30 is considered obese.
 Overweight and obesity result from an energy imbalance which involves eating more calories than your body utilizes.
 Thus, the excess calories are converted to fat.
 Lack of physical activity also contributes to excess body fat.
 Exercise increases your body’s metabolism which helps your body burn more calories and reduce body fat.
 There are many factors that play a role in obesity such as age, gender, genetics, environmental factors, psychological factors, illness and certain medications.